Pills or Levels

-The primary ingredient in the practice pills is dextrose made to pharmaceutical standards.
-Other ingredients used in the manufacture of the pills are non-active substances.
+The primary ingredient is sugar (dextrose) made to pharmaceutical standards.
+All ingredients used are inactive.
 The pills do not contain any of the top allergens including milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybeans.
 Additionally they are gluten free, gelatin free, vegan and do not include any form of red dye.

-What should you do if you run out of practice pills?
+What should I do if I run out of practice pills?

-First, take any extra pills of the same pill size from a previously completed level.
+Take any extra pills of the same pill size from a previously completed level.
 If you run out of those, take the same pill size from a future level.
-If you have another child practicing with the kit, you could take extra pills from their previously completed levels.
-While we have provided extra pills for practicing, in the unfortunate event that you are still without the pill size you need, you can order more from our website.
+In the unlikely circumstance that you still run out, you can order individual levels from our website.

 How many practice pills are included in the Pill Skills Beginner Kit?

-The kit has a total of 190 practice pills with each level/size combination having 10 pills.
+The kit has over 180 practice pills with each level/size combination having 8-10 pills.
 Note that the kit includes extra practice pills used to help build confidence, therefore not all pills will be consumed.